finnhodgkin/learn-phoenix-todo-example/README.md

 ## Make todos the homepage

-The default Phoenix homepage still displays for the route.
-Delete the page_controller, page template directory and page_view and hop into the router.
+The default Phoenix homepage still displays for the index route.
+Delete the page_controller, page template directory and page_view and hop into the router to fix this.
 Remove the `get` PageController route and swap the `/todos` path to `/`.

 Yippee.